Brightchu/sciznz/doc/CodeIgniter-SAE.md

 7. Add set_json to CI_Output
 ---
-1. system/core/Output.php is patched with one new function `set_json`
+1. system/core/Output.php is patched with one new function `set_json()`

+7. Add json to CI_Output
+---
+1. system/core/Inputput.php is patched with one new function `json()`